§ 5001 Definitions.

 1. With respect to nonlife insurers, the lesser of 3 percent of the insurer's admitted assets or 25 percent of surplus as regards policyholders;

 d.
-All management agreements, service contracts and all cost-sharing arrangements; and
+All management agreements, service contracts, tax allocation agreements, and all cost-sharing arrangements; and

 e.
 Any material transactions, specified by regulation, which the Commissioner determines may adversely affect the interests of the insurer's policyholders.